oliv10/GitThief/README.md

  \_____/|_|\___)______)_| |_|\____)_|_|

-GitTheif 1.0.0
+GitTheif 1.0.1

-An installer and updater for Git repositories.
+An installer and updater for Github repositories.

 positional arguments:
   PATH          path to store tools